ntaylorwss/megatron/README.md

 labels = megatron.nodes.Input('label')
 ```

+The first argument is a name, which is a mandatory argument for Inputs.

-By default, the shape of an Input is a 1D array, so we don't need to specify the shape of 'label'.
+As for the second argument, by default, the shape of an Input is a 1D array, so we don't need to specify the shape of 'label', but we will for 'image', which has a particular shape.
+The shape does _not_ include the first dimension, which is the observations.

 Now let's apply greyscaling to the image, and one-hot encoding to the labels: